-Trintellix can cause many serious side effects, including serotonin syndrome, hypomania, increased bleeding, vision problems, discontinuation syndrome, and low salt levels.
+Trintellix can cause many serious side effects, including suicidal thoughts, serotonin syndrome, mania, hypomania, increased bleeding, vision problems, discontinuation syndrome, and low salt levels.
 Be sure to keep up with your regular health care appointments.

-If you feel your antidepressant medication is no longer working, or you are unsatisfied with the side effects of your current medicines, talk to your doctor.
-It is important to have the proper support when changing medications or adjusting dosages.
-If your medication no longer works, there may be better alternatives.
-Contact Alternative to Meds for more information on treatments that can help with your depression.
+If you feel your antidepressant medication is no longer working, or you are dissatisfied with the side effects of your current medicines, talk to your doctor.
+It may be helpful to contact a nutritional psychiatrist20 or other holistic practitioners familiar with alternative treatments for depression.
+It is of extra importance for your safety to have the proper support when changing medications or adjusting dosages.21 If your medication no longer works, there may be better alternatives.
+Contact Alternative to Meds for more information on treatments that can help with your depression besides Trintellix.

 Dr. Samuel Lee is a board-certified psychiatrist, specializing in a spiritually-based mental health discipline and integrative approaches.
 He graduated with an MD at Loma Linda University School of Medicine and did a residency in psychiatry at Cedars-Sinai Medical Center and University of Washington School of Medicine in Seattle.
 He has also been an inpatient adult psychiatrist at Kaweah Delta Mental Health Hospital and the primary attending geriatric psychiatrist at the Auerbach Inpatient Psychiatric Jewish Home Hospital.
 In addition, he served as the general adult outpatient psychiatrist at Kaiser Permanente.
 He is board-certified in psychiatry and neurology and has a B.A.
 Magna Cum Laude in Religion from Pacific Union College.
 His specialty is in natural healing techniques that promote the body’s innate ability to heal itself.